PrivEscPath/Pen-Testing-Lab/Active-Directory/Lab-Architecture.md

 Network segmentation and access controls will be configured to prevent the intentionally vulnerable systems from exposing services to untrusted networks or affecting other homelab systems.

-A detailed network diagram will be added after the initial environment is deployed.
+A detailed network diagram will be added once I get time to build the diagram out.

 ## Security Notice